creativeprojects/resticprofile/docs/content/schedules/configuration.md

 Note: It works only on Windows and makes sense only with `user_logged_on` permission.

+Note: Behaviour of `conhost.exe` is not stable across Windows versions, so it may not work on some of them, especially older ones.
+According our tests, it works on Windows 11 (version 24H2) and doesn't work on Windows 10 (version 1607).

 ## Example

 Here's an example of a scheduling configuration: